Tokanui Branch: Today

 Through the southern suburbs of Invercargill, the former line cuts diagonally across the grid pattern of the streets and creates a green belt of parks and playgrounds through the city.
 Embankments, cuttings, and evidence of level crossings used by the railway can be found at various points along its length, though due to the passage of time, remnants have diminished or been wholly destroyed, either by natural conditions or in the name of development.
 At the site of the yard in Waimahaka, the old goods shed has been refurbished, and the station platform and loading bank are also still visible.
-Large iron girders of the Mataura River rail bridge still span the river but are inaccessible as smaller spans at each end were removed during demolition of the line.
+The largest structure on the line was the Mataura River bridge, completed in April 1899 by J & A Anderson for £6486, of which three truss girders (each 80 ft long and made of iron) of the rail bridge still span the river, but are inaccessible as smaller spans at each end were removed during demolition of the line.
 Another one of the branch's goods sheds survives, in dilapidated condition in Tokanui, where it is owned by a transport company who have used the former yard area for their own business.